By Joseph S. Brown, Esq.

 Over the last several months, businesses have grappled with the impact of COVID-19 vaccinations and a broad array of employment law questions such as whether an employer can make vaccination mandatory or offer their employees an incentive to get vaccinated.
-Late last week, the U.S. Equal Employment Opportunity Commission (EEOC) updated the vaccination section (section K) of its “What You Should Know About COVID-19 and the ADA, the Rehabilitation Act, and Other EEO Laws” to clarify a number of vaccination issues arising under the Americans With Disabilities Act (ADA), Title VII of the Civil Rights Act of 1964 (Title VII), and the Genetic Information Nondiscrimination Act (GINA).
+Recently, the U.S. Equal Employment Opportunity Commission (EEOC) updated the vaccination section (section K) of its “What You Should Know About COVID-19 and the ADA, the Rehabilitation Act, and Other EEO Laws” to clarify a number of vaccination issues arising under the Americans With Disabilities Act (ADA), Title VII of the Civil Rights Act of 1964 (Title VII), and the Genetic Information Nondiscrimination Act (GINA).

 1. Can an employer still require employees to get vaccinated?

 The answer is still yes.
 According to the EEOC, federal laws “do not prevent an employer from requiring all employees physically entering the workplace to be vaccinated for COVID-19, subject to the reasonable accommodation provisions of Title VII and the ADA . . . .”
 In other words, a mandatory vaccination policy, among other things, should provide an avenue for employees to seek an exemption based on a disability or a sincerely held religious belief.
 The updated guidance offers a more detailed recitation of the analysis that an employer should utilize in evaluating reasonable accommodation requests under the ADA and Title VII.

 2. Can an employer offer an incentive to an employee to get vaccinated?

 Yes . . . but with some limits if the employer or its agent administers the vaccination.
 The answer to this question had been somewhat murky after the EEOC withdrew proposed rules regarding the incentives employers can provide their employees as part of a wellness program without violating the ADA or GINA.
 The updated guidance provides some much-needed clarity.